MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10.md

 Administrators can manage domain-joined devices that have BitLocker Device Encryption enabled through Microsoft BitLocker Administration and Monitoring (MBAM).
 In this case, BitLocker Device Encryption automatically makes additional BitLocker options available.
 No conversion or encryption is required, and MBAM can manage the full BitLocker policy set if any configuration changes are required.

 > [!NOTE]
 > BitLocker Device Encryption uses the XTS-AES 128-bit encryption method.
-In case you need to use a different encryption method and/or cipher strength, the device must be configured and decrypted (if already encrypted) first.
-After that, different BitLocker settings can be applied.
+If a different encryption method and/or cipher strength is needed but the device is already encrypted, it must first be decrypted before the new encryption method and/or cipher strength can be applied.
+After the device has been decrypted, different BitLocker settings can be applied.

 ## Used Disk Space Only encryption

-BitLocker in earlier Windows versions could take a long time to encrypt a drive because it encrypted every byte on the volume including parts that didn't have data.
-Encrypting every byte on the volume including parts that didn't have data is known as full disk encryption.
+BitLocker in earlier Windows versions could take a long time to encrypt a drive because it encrypted every byte on the volume including areas that didn't have data.
+Encrypting every byte on the volume including areas that didn't have data is known as full disk encryption.
 Full disk encryption is still the most secure way to encrypt a drive, especially if a drive has previously contained confidential data that has since been moved or deleted.
 If a drive previously had confidential data that has been moved or deleted, traces of the confidential data could remain on portions of the drive marked as unused.

-But why encrypt a new drive when you can encrypt the data as it is being written?
-To reduce encryption time, BitLocker in Windows 11 and Windows 10 let users choose to encrypt just their data.
-Depending on the amount of data on the drive, this option can reduce encryption time by more than 99 percent.
+To reduce encryption time, BitLocker in Windows 11 and Windows 10 let users choose to encrypt just the areas of the disk that contain data.
+Areas of the disk that don't contain data and are empty won't be encrypted.
+Any new data is encrypted as it's created.
+Depending on the amount of data on the drive, this option can reduce the initial encryption time by more than 99 percent.

 Exercise caution when encrypting only used space on an existing volume on which confidential data may have already been stored in an unencrypted state.
 When using used space encryption, sectors where previously unencrypted data are stored can be recovered through disk-recovery tools until they're overwritten by new encrypted data.
 In contrast, encrypting only used space on a brand-new volume can significantly decrease deployment time without the security risk because all new data will be encrypted as it's written to the disk.